THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ---

 ## Biography
 I am currently a fourth year Ph.D. candidate from the Tsinghua-Berkeley Shenzhen Institute (TBSI), Tsinghua Shenzhen International Graduate School (SIGS) at Tsinghua University, China.
-Before that, I received my B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018. **My research mainly focus on the AI security**, including
+Before that, I received my B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018.

-  * Model Security of the Training Process (mainly on the Backdoor Learning)
-  * Model Security of the Inference Process (mainly on the Adversarial Learning and Robust Machine Learning)
-  * Data Privacy
+**My research mainly focus on the AI security**, including backdoor learning, adversarial learning, and data privacy.